SpikeThatMike/MicroORMSharp/README.md

 ```

 ## Insert, update, and delete
-The entity extension methods are the main write API.

 ### Insert
-`Insert` / `InsertAsync` returns the inserted entity, including the generated identity value where supported.
+`Insert` returns the inserted entity, including the generated identity value where supported.

 ```csharp
 var customer = new Customer